 Preheat oven to 375 degrees F

-Bake for 15 minutes (Tip: Place pie pan on a baking sheet to bake so that it is easy to remove from the oven)
+Bake for 12-15 minutes (Pro Tip: Place pie pan on a baking sheet to bake so that it is easy to remove from the oven)

 Top chilled pie with whipped cream either entirely or use a decorating bag (a disposable one works too!) to squeeze out the whipped cream in swirls as above.